fabioaov/zenvia-package/README.md

 # Zenvia Package

-This package was created in order to simplify the Zenvia API usage for those using it in multiple projects.
+This package was created in order to simplify the Zenvia API for those using it in several projects.

 ### Installation (with Composer)